Whitney E. Street, Partner

 617.398.5600 | | vCard

-Ms. Street, a founding attorney of Block & Leviton, focuses her practice on investor and consumer protection issues.
+Ms. Street, a partner at Block & Leviton, focuses her practice on competition law and investor protection matters.
 She received her training at prominent litigation boutiques in New York and Boston where she represented clients in securities and antitrust class actions.
-She also was an associate at Pillsbury Winthrop Shaw Pittman, one of the largest law firms in California.
+She also was an attorney at Pillsbury Winthrop Shaw Pittman, one of the largest law firms in California.